nickserv/danamccurdy.com/_posts/2013-07-01-two-moments-freedom-and-coda.md

 centered: false
 ---
 To fly like the clouds,
-Amorphous, rootless,
+amorphous, rootless,
-Sailing in the sun and wind,
+sailing in the sun and wind,
-Drifting in and out of being.
+drifting in and out of being.

 ________